How Do Creative Agencies Typically Bill Their Work?

 Most creative agencies I speak with have multiple ways in which projects are billed to their clients.
 This seems to be the case regardless of whether they are interactive, brand, advertising, design or even architectural firms.

-These professional service companies tend to have some clients being billed on a retainer basis, some projects are billed based on time and materials, and an offering of fixed fee projects as well.
+These agencies tend to have some clients being billed on a retainer basis, some projects are billed based on time and materials, and an offering of fixed fee projects as well.
 Of course the goal is always to bill an amount that is equivalent to the value of the work done on a project.
 However, that’s often easier said than done.

 With the current economic climate, many companies have a defined budget for each creative project.
 While it may not be desirable in all cases, many agencies I speak with are billing more and more projects based on a fixed fee structure.
 A fixed fee structure is great when your agency has an excellent handle on estimating and managing time.
 It may not be ideal to bill long-term and complicated projects by a fixed fee structure since those projects may require more time than allotted to get the job done.
 In this case, your agency would be running at a loss!